kevinlin1/kevinlin1.github.io/cs-ed.md

   - /sigcse/
 ---

-I create effective, equitable, accessible CS education.
-I'm currently working on designing a [more critical CS education](https://cacm.acm.org/magazines/2020/11/248199-it-is-time-for-more-critical-cs-education/fulltext).
+Join me in designing a [more critical CS education](https://cacm.acm.org/magazines/2020/11/248199-it-is-time-for-more-critical-cs-education/fulltext)!

-## Get involved

 Are you a current or prospective **UW undergrad or CSE BS/MS student**?

 Teaching
 : Take [CSE 492T: Equitable and Inclusive Computer Science Pedagogy](https://courses.cs.washington.edu/courses/cse492t/)!
 : To teach CSE 142/143 with me, complete a [CSE 14X TA Application](http://courses.cs.washington.edu/courses/cse14x/ta/).
 : To teach any other CSE course with me, complete a [CSE TA Application](https://ta.cs.washington.edu/apply/) and address the following points in your personal statement.
 It doesn't need to be particularly long.
-I'm mostly interested in getting a sense of your values as a teacher.
+I'm interested in getting to know what you value as a teacher.
   - Describe what you think is the most important role of a teaching assistant.
   - Analyze a school experience you found particularly effective or ineffective.

-: Explore the [BS/MS Teaching Focus](https://docs.google.com/document/d/1s_NOnBeXRqzxYkUaGz7aUbGA1fLy87sMfINpFO01Myo/preview) for opportunities in computer science education.
+: Become a CS teaching professor through the [BS/MS Teaching Focus](https://docs.google.com/document/d/1s_NOnBeXRqzxYkUaGz7aUbGA1fLy87sMfINpFO01Myo/preview).

 Research
 : Take [CSE 590E: Computer Science Education Seminar](https://courses.cs.washington.edu/courses/cse590e/)!